ashx3/web-scraping/README.md

 In this project, there will be two ipython notebooks with suffix 'raw' and 'final'
 - __raw__ contains all the commands which were used while doing the whole project, it will be messy but there will be comments to narrate through the whole code
 - __final__ contains only the commands that are necessary which will be an clean experience to view without much comments.
 It will be an full_fledged version of the raw version
+- v1,v2,v3 refers to version of checkpoints on which the files were saved.
+Files were saved on different extensions to showcase that the data can be stored in multiple variants as well

 # FAQ's